 Integra, through its subsidiaries and its Integra Business and Electric Lightwave business units, continues to invest in its network, systems and workforce to best meet the needs of our customers.

-In today's telecom marketplace, businesses enjoy better quality service, lower prices and innovative technology because telecom companies compete for customers.
+In today's communications marketplace, businesses enjoy better quality service, lower prices and innovative technology because communications companies compete for customers.
 It wasn't always this way.

-The passage of the 1996 Telecommunications Act created network access rules that permitted companies such as Integra to compete against the monopoly Regional Bell Operating Companies, and their successors -Qwest, Verizon, and AT&T. Since 1996, businesses have experienced a rise in quality of service, more competitive pricing and technological advances in products and services that make them more efficient and profitable.
-Integra is committed to working with lawmakers to establish and preserve rules and policies that promote fair competition in the industry.
+The passage of the 1996 Telecommunications Act created network access rules that permitted companies such as Integra to compete against the monopoly Regional Bell Operating Companies, and their successors -Qwest, Verizon, and AT&T. Since 1996, businesses have experienced a rise in quality of service, more competitive pricing and technological advances in products and services that makes them more efficient and profitable.
+We are committed to working to establish and preserve rules and policies that promote fair competition in the industry.